Header Image

 • by 4.9 percentage points (+ 133 %) when all three criteria were met.

-The fact that this pattern is not limited to ADHD, but is found identically in other mental disorders, e.g. anxiety, depression or disorders of social behavior, is seen by us as strong evidence to confirm the thesis of stress as the cause of mental disorders.
-These other mental disorders, like ADHD, are also based on a multigenetic disposition that is epigenetically manifested by stress exposure in early childhood.161718
+The fact that this pattern is not limited to ADHD, but is found identically in other mental disorders, e.g. anxiety, depression or disorders of social behavior, is considered by us to be strong evidence for confirmation of the thesis of stress as the cause of mental disorders.
+These other mental disorders, like ADHD, are also based on a multigenetic disposition that is epigenetically manifested by stress exposure in early childhood.171819

 Candidate genes and early childhood stress as a cause of other mental disorders

-Parents of ADHD children showed elevated scores of cognitive weaknesses (IQ, reading tasks, verbal fluency), the highest stress scores of all parent groups compared, the most ADHD symptoms, and poor reading performance.20
+Parents of ADHD children showed elevated scores of cognitive weaknesses (IQ, reading tasks, verbal fluency), the highest stress scores of all parent groups compared, the most ADHD symptoms, and poor reading performance.29

 This could indicate that external factors are a significant cause of ADHD in children.